Getting Started¶

 Open up slots for participants¶

-To limit the number of participants taking part in your experiment, you create slots for them.
-By default, an experiment does not have any open slots.
+A 'slot' is a reserved space for one participant to take part in your experiment.
+By default, experiments have no slots, so you must create them before anyone can participate.
 Slots are created in Batches.
 We will now create a batch of slots, to enable some participants to take part in our new experiment.
-For this, we have to head to the Participants tab of the experiment version.
-The design version does not have this tab, so either make sure you are already browsing one of the saved versions, or go to the Versions tab and click the Recruit.. link on one of the versions.
-On the participants tab, you'll see a button Create new batch.. which opens a form to configure a new batch of participant slots.
+For this, we head to the Participants tab of the experiment version.
+The design version does not have this tab, so either make sure you are already browsing one of the saved versions, or go to the Versions tab and click the Recruit... link on one of the versions.
+On the participants tab, you'll see a button Create new batch... opening a form to configure a new batch of participant slots.
 Read more about this form and how to integrate with recruitment services on the recruitment page.
 At the bottom of the form, select the number of slots.
 If you create 5 slots, only five participants can take part.
 Note that we charge an £0.08 fee per participant minute.
 The first 120 minutes per researcher are free.
 So if your experiment takes 30 minutes, the first 4 participants are free.
 Please contact us to arrange payment.
 If you give us a heads-up when you start, we can invoice you after your experiment has finished.

 Invite your participants¶

-If you have created some open slots in the previous step, the batch displays the link to share with your participants.
+After creating some open slots in the previous step, the batch displays the link to share with your participants.
 It has a button next to it which will copy the link.
-You can then send this URL to your participants.
-You can either send it to them through e-mail, or if you are using Amazon Mechanical Turk, or Prolific for recruitment, you can paste it into their respective forms.
+You can send this URL to your participants, either through e-mail, or other methods, such as with a recruitment platform, like Amazon Mechanical Turk, or Prolific, where you can paste it into their respective forms.
 Find detailed guides for these platforms under recruitment page.

 Keep track of participant progress and download results¶

 At the bottom of the Participants tab you'll eventually also see a link to a page with a list of all participants.
 Each participant has a nickname of the form adjective-animal, for example purple-elephant.
+This way they have a memorable name, even when we don't collect their actual name.
 Click on the participant name to browse the results for this individual.
 You'll see a list of the tasks they participated in.
 Try clicking on a task, it will mention when the participant finished this task, and may include a visualization of their data.
 To download the results, click the download icon () which will take you to a new page with several download options.
 You'll also find this icon on other levels, such as on the overview for all the participant's tasks, or the list of all participants.
 Read more on the downloads documentation page.